CatOrfanos/Web-Dev-Hw/Project-2/readme.md

 - But now I went back in to update some of my work, and the link isn't updating, so I'm not sure if it just takes a second to do? or if I did domthing wrong!
 - It ended up updating and ive gone back and made a few changes with my content

 #### Overall I thought this assignment went pretty smooth for me.
 I had a few bumps but was able to probelm solve on my own.
 I am excited to get into more code to make our websites even cooler looking!

+# **Starting HW-02**